jamesec/jamesec.github.io/o/site_credits.md

 ## 2001 - .json
 - [JSON - Wikipedia](https://en.wikipedia.org/wiki/JSON)
 	- Douglas Crockford originally specified the JSON format in the early 2000s.
 He and Chip Morningstar sent the first JSON message in April 2001.
-	- After RFC 4627 had been available as its "informational" specification since 2006, JSON was first standardized in 2013, as ECMA-404.
+	- After RFC 4627 had been available as its “informational” specification since 2006, JSON was first standardized in 2013, as ECMA-404.

 ## 1996 - CSS
 - [CSS - Wikipedia](https://en.wikipedia.org/wiki/CSS)